Donations may be down, but strong messaging and emotional appeal can help increase likelihood to donate.

-Alumni donate when their income is largest and when institutions makes it easy.i For the next decade, millennials will be entering their prime income earning years.
+Alumni donate when their income is largest and when institutions make it easy.
+(1) For the next decade, millennials will be entering their prime income earning years.
 This presents an enormous opportunity for higher education institutions to continue to establish a network of donors and maintain a pipeline of consistent funding.

 Maximizing donation dollars is not always easy – it depends on understanding alumni giving behaviors and what messages can effectively drive action.

 PSB’s recent poll on alumni behavior shows that the decision to donate to one’s higher education institution is driven by two factors: 1) basic human desires to do what is right, and 2) personal emotional benefits.

 “I am grateful for my experiences,” is the top reason to donate, while “It is the right thing to do,” “I want to give back,” are the next top reasons.

 What does this mean for institutions?
 When targeting alumni support, make sure the outreach strategy and messaging is designed to elicit thoughts and feelings related to doing what is right and feeling good about oneself.